Last Updated on April 15, 2020

 You are going to want to pick up a few things for your new kitten’s needs!
 The basics will do just fine for now.
-These include a litter box (not too big, not too small), litter, feeding bowls or plates, food, and a few nice toys.
-If the kitten is a little older (4+ months) pick up some form of scratching toy as well to train them where to scratch their nails so they don’t do it all over your furniture.
+These include a litter box and litter, feeding bowls or plates, food, and a few nice toys.
+If the kitten is a little older (4+ months) pick up some kind of scratching toy as well to train them where to scratch their nails so they don’t do it all over your furniture.
 Kittens train quite easily when you start them young.
 I would advise getting a collar for your kitten once it is the appropriate size to wear one.
 Basic small puppy collars tend to be easier to get on and off, and cheaper too.
-Follow that with a name tag and a bell.
-Why a bell?
-It is more for you to know where they are at so you don’t accidentally hurt them.
+Follow that with a name tag and a bell in case the worst happens and they escape.

-There are many routes you can go when adopting.
-You can find kittens in animal shelters, on breeding websites, in the newspaper or on craigslist.
-It does not matter where you go to adopt but it matters who you are adopting from.
+There are many ways you can adopt a kitten.
+You can find them in animal shelters, on breeding websites, in the newspaper, on craigslist, and more.
+It doesn’t matter where you go to adopt but it matters who you are adopting from.
 You have to be aware of the kitten’s health.
-Look for missing hair, flea over-load, crusted eyes, brittle nails, boney body, very dry nose, and overall activity level.
+Look for missing hair, fleas, crusted eyes, brittle nails, boney body, very dry nose, and overall activity level.
 A kitten won’t be able to tell you something is wrong so you have to use your best judgment.
 Kittens that have a lot of fleas are more prone to have infections.
-You also have to watch for the age of adoption.
-Kittens under 8 weeks SHOULD NOT be taken away from their mother.
-The first 8 weeks are very crucial in nutrition, health, and learning.
-As with all animals, if on your journey you come across kittens or cats that you believe to be getting abused, please report them to the proper authority.

-For other household pets, it is important to wait 48 to 72 hours before the new kitten meets them.
+If you have other pets in the house, it is important to wait 48 to 72 hours before the new kitten meets them.
 This allows time for the kitten to adjust to its new environment, getting accustomed to the new sounds and smells.
-Keep the kitten in a closed off area during this time.
+Keep the kitten in a closed-off area during this time.
 Large bathrooms, kitchens, and bedrooms where people frequent are best.

-It’s also quite common for a kitten to be content with you… Until you bring it home.
+It’s scared of me!
+It’s also quite common for a kitten to be content with you until you bring it home.
 They may not want to eat or be touched for a while.
 Hiding is normal for a kitten in a new area.
-You will notice he/she will begin to warm up to you as the hour’s pass.
+You will notice they will begin to warm up to you as each day goes by.
 Do not force the bonding experience to happen.
 It will happen on its own.